 At Protect Young Eyes, we speak to a group of parents almost every week.
-We spend a lot of time talking about risks associated with certain apps which naturally causes at least a few parents to question decisions they’ve already made.
 Inevitably, during the Q&A section of the talk, a parent will ask a question about when is the right age to give a child their first social media account.

 The Children’s Online Privacy and Protection Act (COPPA), which has been in effect since 2000, protects the private, identifying information about children under age 13.
-This has become the standard for social media giants like Facebook, Instagram, Snapchat, Musical.ly, and Live.ly since all of them require users to create a profile that includes personal, private information.
+This has become the standard for social media giants like Facebook, Instagram, and Snapchat, require users to create a profile that includes personal, private information.

 Even though this act has been around for over a decade, we are shocked at how few parents enforce any kind of minimum age for when their kids open up their first social media account.
 Whenever we speak to children in grades 3-7 (ages 8-12), we always ask them, “how many of you have a social media account of your own right now?”
-And, at least 20-50% of the kids raise their hands.
+And, at least half the room routinely raises hands.

 This isn’t a social media issue.
 This isn’t a kid issue.
 This is a parenting issue.
 Parents are telling their kids that it’s okay to lie.
 Parents are tossing their kids into a dangerous pool of risk without a life jacket.
 This is not okay.